 RECOMMENDATION ACTION ITEMS CATEGORY SUPPORTING PARTIES Establish and grow industry, economic development, and tourism partners.
 Partner with the Chamber of Commerce, the City's Economic Development and Innovation Department, Downtown Raleigh Alliance, and others to develop support for CAG Plan implementation.
 Reach out to City, County, and State tourism agencies to ensure that trails are promoted as a top attraction in Raleigh.
 General Chamber of Commerce; Economic Development and Innovation Department; Downtown Raleigh Alliance; others Evaluate the need and resource needs of extended hours of operation within the CAG System, particularly those classified as Oak City Trails.
-General Emergency Communications Department; City Attorney's Office; Emergency Management and Special Events Department; Raleigh Police Department Evaluate extending Evaluate the need for updating signage to inform the public of any changes to hours of operations.
-General N/A hours of operation to support active uses of the trail network.
+General Emergency Communications Department; City Attorney's Office; Emergency Management and Special Events Department; Raleigh Police Department Extend hours of operation to Update signage as necessary and inform the public of the new hours.
+General N/A support active transportation uses of the trail network.
 Evaluate the need for additional staff resources to respond to trail emergencies after dark and to track and maintain lighting outages.
 General N/A Evaluate design features that could make trails safer after dusk, such as reflective pavement markings.
 General N/A Evaluate how to address after dark policies, bike light initiatives, police monitoring, and night-time use etiquette.
 General N/A Evaluate lighting impacts on the environment and design options that could mitigate adverse environmental impacts.
 General N/A Explore a range of operating and capital funding sources to support the growing needs and public expectations of the CAG.
 Provide funding and other staff resources for additional planning staff that can carry out the recommendations and action items set forth in this plan.
 General; Funding N/A Integrate maintenance needs with volunteer programming efforts.
 Coordinate with local volunteer groups to assist with maintenance tasks as appropriate.
 Maintenance and Operations Housing and Neighborhoods Department